 JANE first visited Tanzania in 2006 to climb Kilimanjaro and vowed that she would return, having heard first hand of the barriers that many Tanzanians face in receiving a quality education.

-Having previously worked in the Bahamas, the UK, and Indonesia, she returned in 2011 as the Academic Head at The School of St Jude where she met Ian and Mary, and then as the School Coordinator at Orkeeswa in Monduli.
+Having previously worked in the Bahamas, the UK, and Indonesia, she returned to Tanzania in 2011 as the Academic Head at The School of St Jude where she met Ian and Mary.
+She remained in Tanzania for a further two years as the School Coordinator at Orkeeswa in Monduli from where she was able to maintain close links with the EMCS project.
+Since then she has worked in both the Cayman Islands and Uganda.

 JON was Head of Imberhorne School in East Grinstead for 10 years before he moved to Tanzania in 2013.